Miller and Urey Experiment

 Oparin and Haldane

-In the early 20th century, Oparin and Haldane suggested that if the atmosphere of the primitive earth was reducing and if it had sufficient supply of energy such as ultraviolet radiations and lightning, organic compounds would be synthesised at a wide range.
+In the early 20th century, Oparin and Haldane suggested that if the atmosphere of the primitive earth was reducing and if it had sufficient supply of energy such as ultraviolet radiations and lightning, organic compounds would be synthesized at a wide range.

 Oparin believed that the organic compounds would have undergone a series of reactions to form complex molecules.
 He suggested that the molecules formed coacervates in the aqueous environment.